david-gibbs-ig/quickfixj-custom-orchestration-examples/custom-applications/readme.md

 # Example Applications

-The Example applications are trivial and only intended to demonstrate the build and runtime dependencies when using custom protocols.
+The example applications are trivial and only intended to demonstrate the build and runtime dependencies when using custom protocols.

 The example applications use  `quickfixj-spring-boot-starter`.